yy7054wyq5/ui-logic-reuse/README.md

 The idea is to build the UI logic through the class of JS.
 They(ng/react/vue) just provide DOM operations.
 If your team has a different front-end framework or lib, using this idea might be a good solution.
 If u like it.
 Please give me a star, thanks!

-## demo
+## Notice

 git clone and run it by yourself.
 In Vue2 and ng10, the UI logic is one instance.
-But in React16, use hooks can't use one instance.
+But in React16, i can't use one instance to complete UI.
+So, if you hava a better idea, please tell me on issues.
+Thank you very much.

-## explain
+## Explain

 |folder name|do what||
 |-------|--|--|